lostboy/workless/README.md

 ## Updates

+* Version 1.2.3 replaces multiple commit callback with two callbacks for compatibility by @lostboy
 * Version 1.2.2 includes after_commit fix by @collectiveip
 * Version 1.2.1 includes support for Rails 4 & DJ 4 by @florentmorin
 * Version 1.2.0 includes new support for Sequel by @davidakachaos